wernerglinka/glinka.dev.2024/src/content/blog/introducing-metalsmith-mdn.md

               ```

-              By adopting M+N in your Metalsmith projects, you can significantly enhance your markdown files, making them more dynamic and reusable.
+              By adopting MDN in your Metalsmith projects, you can significantly enhance your markdown files, making them more dynamic and reusable.
 This approach not only improves the efficiency of content creation but also ensures consistency across your website, providing a richer experience for both developers and end-users.

+              The plugin is available on [GitHub](https://github.com/wernerglinka/metalsmith-mdn) and can be installed via npm.
+Give it a try and see how MDN can revolutionize your Metalsmith content creation process!

   - container: aside # section || article || aside
     description: "section with related blogposts"